-Most recently, in striking down the Defense of Marriage Act ("DOMA"), the Supreme Court held that "[i]n determining whether a law is motived by an improper animus or purpose, '[d]iscriminations of an unusual character' especially require careful consideration."
+Most recently, in striking down the Defense of Marriage Act ("DOMA"), the Supreme Court held that "[i]n determining whether a law is motivated by an improper animus or purpose, '[d]iscriminations of an unusual character' especially require careful consideration."
 Windsor, 133 S. Ct. at 2693 (quoting Romer, 517 U.S. at 633).
 The Court went on to state:

-The responsibility of the States for the regulation of domestic relations is an important indicator of the substantial societal impact the State's classifications have in the daily lives and customs of its people.
 DOMA's unusual deviation from the usual tradition of recognizing and accepting state definitions of marriage here operates to deprive same-sex couples of the benefits and responsibilities that come with the federal recognition of their marriages.
 This is strong evidence of a law having the purpose and effect of disapproval of that class.

 Id. at 2693.
-After reviewing the history of DOMA's enactment, the text of the statute, and its far-ranging adverse impacts on same-sex married couples, the Court found it violated the Equal Protection Clause because "the principal purpose and the necessary effect of this law are to demean those persons who are in a lawful same-sex marriage."
+The Court concluded that DOMA violated the Equal Protection Clause because "the principal purpose and the necessary effect of this law are to demean those persons who are in a lawful same-sex marriage."
 Id. at 2695.

-B. The Executive Order Is Based On An Animus Toward Muslim Immigrants, Which Is Not A Legitimate Government Interest.
+B. The Executive Order Is Based on an Animus Toward Muslim Immigrants, Which Is not a Legitimate Government Interest.